eldoyle/PythonIntro/_episodes/07-Conditionals.md

 	do this if condition 1 is true
 else:
-	do this if the condition is not true
+	do this if the condition is not true there can be multiple statements nested under the if or else statement

 this is not part of the if/else block and will always be executed
 ~~~